-If you’d like to show your support please think about joining as a member.
-Even if you live outside this area you can join us as an Associate member – you can’t vote meetings or be an officer, but other than that, you are a fully fledged member.
+If you’d like to show your support, please think about joining as a member.
+Even if you live outside this area you can join us as an Associate member – you can’t vote at meetings or be an officer, but other than that, you are a fully fledged member.
 Go to ‘Join us’ on the website menu for details of how to join.

 Officers are elected at the Annual General Meeting in November.
-The 2016 AGM elected:
+The 2021 AGM elected:

-Each street within the area has its own street representative who is a support point for residents, recruits new members and gives residents information about the association.
-The street rep also distributes the minutes, by hand or email, to the members in their street(s) who do not receive them by email.
+Each street within the area has a street representative who is a support point for residents, recruits new members and gives residents information about the association.
+The street rep also distributes the minutes by hand to the few members in their street(s) who do not receive them by email.

 If you would like to get in touch with your street rep, please contact Andrea Szalanczi, the Membership Secretary, at email@example.com.